epsylon3/odbgscript/doc/ReadMe.txt

 3.3 Comments
 ------------
-Comments can be put anywhere and have to start with "//".
+Comments can be put anywhere and have to start with ";" or "//".
+Comment lines starting with ";" will be displayed in script window.
 Block comments between "/*" and "*/"

 3.4 Menus